 Yeah, it certainly does.

-I started [West Christmas Ever] in July and D23 was in August.
-I was really trying to figure out how to tie it all together and I thought it would be really great if there was a Santa Claus, kind of leading us through the journey of these tracks.
+I started [West Christmas Ever] in July, and D23 was in August.
+I was really trying to figure out how to tie it all together, and I thought it would be really great if there were a Santa Claus leading us through the journey of these tracks.
 I just took a chance, and I said, “Hey, I’m a big fan, would you, would you be willing to do this?”
 And he didn’t even hesitate.
-He was so again kind.
+He was so kind.
 And I sent him the script.
 My best friend Patricia, who helps me write a lot of the shows that I do.
 She wrote those interludes, and he immediately like he just captured it in the first take.

-I think like three takes and the first take is the one that we went with because it was so perfect.
+Like three takes, the first take is the one that we went with because it was so perfect.
 This is the guy who does Winnie the Pooh and Tigger and Pete!
 I mean, I’m a major fan.
 I’m just smiling so hard right now, just like even acknowledging the fact that he’s on the EP.
 It’s just so major for me.
-It’s so cool and it just made it feel really finished.
+It’s so cool, and it just made it feel really finished.

 [laughs] It’s kind of both.
 The concept for the video was initially very To Wong Foo, Thanks for Everything!
 Julie Newmar.
 This drag queen rides into this remote town and brings the holiday season with her to this kind of tumbleweed, little Western area.
 Yeah, I grew up in Ohio, and [“Jingle Juice”] definitely about this idea that we all should celebrate the season in different ways.